-Typically, DEBs shall be treated with floc socks.
-SRPs shall be treated with rainfall activated flocculation (e.g. floc shed).
+Typically, DEBs and SRPs shall be treated with rainfall activated flocculation (e.g. floc shed).
 The need for additional chemical treatment is to be assessed on a case by case basis

-All chemical treatment will be undertaken in accordance the CWMP.
+All chemical treatment will be undertaken and managed in accordance the CWMP.
 Bench testing of the soils associated with this SCWMP has been undertaken, and results are provided in Appendix B of the CWMP with associated design details.